mrazomej/phd/docs/src/chapter_04/section_13_applications.md

 repressor and shifts its allosteric equilibrium towards the active state in which it binds more tightly to the DNA, thereby decreasing gene expression (in contrast, an inducer shifts the allosteric equilibrium towards the inactive state where the repressor binds more weakly to the DNA).
-As in the main text, we can enumerate the states and statistical weights of the promoter and the allosteric states of the repressor.
+As in Chapter 2, we can enumerate the states and statistical weights of the promoter and the allosteric states of the repressor.
 We note that these states and weights exactly match [@Fig:ch2_fig02] and yield the same fold-change equation as Eq.
 $\ref{eq:fold_change_full}$,
 $$
 \text{fold-change} \approx